Case Study

 Disability and impairment of the employee:

-Workplace and work organization:
+Workplace and work task:

 Promotion and participation: